 Reasons for growing a cover crop

 Cover crops can be used in a wide range of situations.
-It is important to know beforehand what the reasons are for growing a cover crop as this dictates the species and rates of each you use in a mix.
-Broadly speaking:
+It is important to know beforehand what the reasons are for growing a cover crop as this dictates the species and rates you use in a mix.

-- Tall or vigorous annual cereals and broadleaf forbs make for better weed control
+- Tall or vigorous annual cereals, legumes and broadleaf forbs can be used to smother seasonal weeds.

-- There are numerous seasonal flowering species you can add to a mix if you want to attract beneficial insects
+- There are numerous seasonal flowering species from a range of forb families such as that you can add to a mix if you want to attract beneficial insects i.e. BRASSICACEAE, ASTERACEAE, APIACEAE, LAMIACEAE, CHENOPODIACEAE, BORAGINACEAE etc…

 Composition of a cover crop mix

-It’s worth checking the quantities of different species in cover crop mixes, firstly to ensure there are enough of the species you want but also to make sure there is reasonable representation from a range of family groups.
-The critical mass and proximity between types of plants and the microbe communities they support determines the supply of good and services that can be shared via the underground network.
+A good cover crop mix should have enough of the species you want, none that you don’t want, and reasonable representation from a range of family groups.
+The critical mass and proximity between types of plants and the microbe communities they support determines the supply of goods that can be shared via the underground network.
 This makes all the difference to the health, growth and resilience of a mixed cover crop and it’s effectiveness.

 Sowing a cover crop